Usernamek-dot/VisualStudioProjects/README.md

 # VisualStudio-Practice
-These are excersises on -visual studio- platform made on 2020 technology
+These are excersises on -visual studio- platform made on 2020 technology.

-.NET y C++ en Window
+Used languages : .NET y C++ en Window.
+Each project is desiged in C++.